jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 In both case, I've added the flag "-j4" to make use of all my four cores on my mac.
 (This seems to be enabled by default in newer versions of qtcreator)

-3. Clone the repository **jasp-required-files** and select the **MacOS** branch.
+4. Clone the repository **jasp-required-files** and select the **MacOS** branch.
 These files can now be put in the folders as shown here:

 ![Image of folder structure](https://static.jasp-stats.org/images/jasp5.FolderStructure.png)

 where the blue files are the binaries that are added manually.
 Keep in mind that the screenshot is kind of old and is missing the `jasp-required-files` folder.
 The process will be smoothened out in the near future.
 You should also make sure to copy the `JAGS` folder together with the binaries.

-4. Make a symbolic link to Frameworks
+5. Make a symbolic link to Frameworks

-If you've paid an exceptional amount of attention to the above folder-structure you will notice that there is a folder **Frameworks** next to **jasp-required-files** and the others.
+	- If you've paid an exceptional amount of attention to the above folder-structure you will notice that there is a folder **Frameworks** next to **jasp-required-files** and the others.
 With even more attention it will be noticed that **jasp-required-files** also contains a folder called **Frameworks**.
 These are in fact one and the same!
 This means that whenever **jasp-required-files** gets updated the same happens for the contents of the **Frameworks** folder next to it, and this is required to compile JASP.

-To get this same structure  you will need to make a so-called symbolic link by issuing the following command: `"ln -s jasp-required-files/Frameworks Frameworks"`
+	- To get this same structure you will need to make a so-called symbolic link.
+You can do this by first navigating into your `JASP/` directory, and issuing the following command: `ln -s jasp-required-files/Frameworks Frameworks`.

-5. Make sure you have `jasp-required-files` right next to `jasp-desktop`.
+6. Make sure you have `jasp-required-files` right next to `jasp-desktop`.

-6. Build JASP in Qt.
+7. Build JASP in Qt.

 Linux
 -----